 But ultimately, what is the goal of homeschooling?
 I believe it is to equip children to do whatever God calls them to.

-- Challenging our children academically can help uncover their calling.
+Challenging our children academically can help uncover their calling.
 Let's say your child is called to the medical field.
-Giving him opportunities to excel in math and science can help him discover that calling.
+Giving him opportunities to excel in math and science can help him discover and then fulfill that calling.

 Homeschooling is often a balancing act.
 We don't want to focus solely on academics and push our children too hard.
 But we don't want them to get off too easily either!
 We want to help them reach their potential—whether that includes getting into technical school, acing the SAT, or pursuing a field they've never even considered.